Brisbane Heat: Big Bash League 2013/14

 The team started well, winning their first game against the Perth Scorchers, but then lost the next three games.
 However, the Heat finished well, winning two of their last three games.
 They lost the Do-or-die match against Hobart Hurricanes by 40 runs, so giving the Hurricanes the last qualifying spot, leaving the Heat to finish in 5th place.
-There were good signs for the Heat as Cameron Gannon was the leading wicket taker in the Big Bash, snaring 18 wickets at an average of less than 12 – with best bowling of 4–10.
+There were good signs for the Heat as Cameron Gannon was the leading wicket-taker in the Big Bash, snaring 18 wickets at an average of less than 12 – with best bowling of 4–10.
 Daniel Vettori was economical with the ball, going for just above six an over and picking up 7 wickets.
 Chris Lynn was the Heat's highest run scorer, with 198 runs in the season, closely followed by Dan Christian who made 186 runs at an average of 46.5.

 Big Bash League 2014/15

-Brisbane Heat lost their first match against Thunder, but bounced back to defeat the Melbourne Stars by one run in a thrilling contest.
-The Heat then lost five consecutive games, but beat the Hurricanes by 18 runs in their final match of the season.
+Brisbane Heat lost their first match against Thunder but bounced back to defeat the Melbourne Stars by one run in a thrilling contest.
+The Heat then lost five consecutive games but beat the Hurricanes by 18 runs in their final match of the season.
 Brisbane Heat finished in last place, winning only two of eight games.
 Consequently, Stuart Law resigned as coach and James Hopes as captain.
 Brisbane Heat won the wooden spoon off the Sydney Thunder, who finished last in each of the first 3 seasons of the BBL.

 Big Bash League 2015/16

 After retiring from playing, Daniel Vettori signed a 3-year contract to be coach of the franchise.
 Chris Lynn became the captain for the tournament following the resignation of James Hopes.
 The Heat signed Josh Lalor, Andrew Fekete (cricketer), Alex Doolan, as well as snapping up West Indian pair Samuel Badree and Lendl Simmons.
 Rookies Jack Wildermuth and Mitchell Swepson also joined the Heat.
 They lost their first four matches, before beating the Thunder.
 The Heat then lost to Strikers, but finished well, beating the Sixers and Stars in their last two matches.
 The Heat finished 6th in the table with 3 wins and 5 losses.
-Captain Chris Lynn was tournament's leading run-scorer and was also named Player of the Tournament.
+Captain Chris Lynn was the tournament's leading run-scorer and was also named Player of the Tournament.
 He smashed 378 runs in 8 matches, including a century against Hobart Hurricanes in a losing cause.